Orderella/PopupDialog/README.md

 I can see that there is room for more customization options.
 I might add more of them over time.

+##Screen sizes and rotation

+Rotation and all screen sizes are supported.
+The dialog will never exceed a width of 340 points.
+This way, the dialog won't be too big on iPads.
+However, landscape mode will not work well if the height of the dialog exceeds the width of the screen.

 ## Testing

 PopupDialog exposes a nice but handy method that lets you trigger a button tap programmatically: